Investigating the contribution of author- and publication-specific features to scholars' h-index prediction

 \section{Limitations}

 In this study, we considered just journal papers and not conference papers, and it causes bias issues, especially for disciplines in which authors publish their studies mainly as conference proceedings papers.
-Another limitation is not complete data in computing the features.
-For example, to obtain the proportion of open access publications, we identify the access form of articles in 2019 on Unpaywall.
-Many journals have changed their business model to open access or close access.
+Another limitation is the problem concerning data reliability and validity in calculating the features.
+For example, to obtain the proportion of open-access publications, we identified the access form of articles in 2019 on Unpaywall.
+Many journals have changed their business model to open-access or closed-access.
 We can not be sure about the accessibility of papers at the time of publishing and two years time windows that we considered to calculate the number of received citations.
-Also, we measure the mobility feature similar to our previous paper \cite{momeni2022many} and the mentioned limitations in that paper exist for this feature too.
+Also, we measured the mobility feature similar to our previous paper \cite{momeni2022many}, and the mentioned limitations in that paper exist for this feature too.

-\section{Conclusion and discussion}
+\section{Conclusion and Discussion}

-In this study, we examined the impact of different feature categories on predicting the h-index for authors in different career stages.
-We compared the accuracy of the presented models implemented for researchers at junior, mid-level, and senior levels.
-We found that predicting the authors' future impact in later career phases via prior impact-based features is much more reliable, and other descriptive features are required to assess the younger researchers' future impact.
+In this study, we comprehensively investigated the impact of different feature categories on predicting the h-index for researchers at various career stages.
+By employing a machine learning approach and extensive feature analysis, our main objective was to understand the factors influencing researchers' future scholarly impact and how these factors differ based on their career stage.

-Also, we verified the extent of predicting power in the future distance for different feature combinations.
-We found that prior impact-based features are the best predictors in the short term and they lose their predictive power in the long term more than other features.

-We introduced some novel author and paper/venue-specific features to estimate the author's h-index and analysed their impact on the prediction tasks.
-The results showed that the prediction model based on non-impact-based features has a higher accuracy for less experienced researchers in a short time.
-The results relating to importance analyses revealed the contribution of each feature on scientific impact.